-The overall volume of world trade in classic crocodilian and caiman skins has been variable over the tenyear period 2007 to 2016, with an average of 1.44 million skins1 exported annually (Table 2; Figure 1).
+The overall volume of world trade in classic crocodilian and caiman skins has been variable over the tenyear period 2008 to 2017, with an average of 1.44 million skins1 exported annually (Table 2; Figure 1).
 Apart from a trough in 2009, overall global trade appeared to have been remarkably stable until 2012.
 The total number of skins entering international trade in 2013 was approximately 1.9 million, an increase of 33 per cent over the previous year.
 Trade in skins of Alligator mississippiensis from the United States of America (hereafter referred to as the United States) increased by nearly 50 per cent over the figure for 2012 and Crocodylus niloticus skins from southern Africa increased by 26 per cent.
 Exports of Caiman crocodilus fuscus from Colombia increased by 37 per cent compared to the previous year while Caiman yacare exports from Bolivia, Brazil and Paraguay showed an increase of 30 per cent.
-Despite increased numbers of 'classic' skins' reported in 2014 and 2016, the overall number of skins in trade has fallen steadily 2014-2016, particularly the South American Caiman species.
+Despite increased numbers of 'classic' skins' reported in 2014 and 2016, the overall number of skins in trade has fallen steadily since 2013, particularly regarding exports of Caiman crocodilus fuscus from Colombia and Crocodylus novaeguineae from Indonesia and Papua New Guinea.